 Prep: Choose a story with an important Lesson at the end.
 For this example Lowanu the Wise Woman was chosen.
-This story from China can be found here: https://china.mrdonn.org/loawnu.html This story was chosen because it involved children helping the main character, making it relatable to the young class, and it was a less popular chinese mythology story so there was a greater chance of the children not hearing about it.
+This was chosen because the story involved children helping the main character, making it relatable to the young class, and it was a less popular chinese mythology story so there was a greater chance of the children not hearing about it.

 Once you have chose your story take 3 pages of white computer paper and fold them in half to create a book.
 Write the story and illustrate it within these pages.

 The story chosen for this Lesson plan was Lowanu the wise woman.
 This story is a Village wise woman who was young for that title.
 One day children of the village saw that the sky was falling, this was happening close to their spring festival and if the sky continued to fall the town would be disgraced.
 The children seeked help from Lowanu and she sent the back into the village to collect the missing piece of the sky.
 The children were unsuccessful and went back home discouraged.
 The next day at the spring festival they saw Lowanu had replaced the missing pieces of the sky with bright lights (symbolizing stars).
 The sight was beautiful and everybody cheered